heathermiller/dist-prog-book/chapter/8/big-data.md

 title:  "Large Scale Parallel Data Processing"
 by: "Jingjing and Abhilash"
 ---
-2015 NSDI Ousterhout
-latency numbers that every programmer should know
 ## Outline
 - 1. Programming Models
   - 1.1.
 Data parallelism: what is data parallelism and how do the following models relate to each other?